Aschen/fullstack-ai-starter/README.md

 - 🤖 AI-powered chat interface with support for multiple AI providers
 - 💬 Real-time chat functionality
-- 📝 Persistent chat history using SQLite
+- 📝 Persistent chat history using PostgreSQL
 - 🎯 Structured output processing for enhanced AI responses
+- 🐳 Docker support for easy development and deployment

 ## Prerequisites

 - Node.js 20.0 or later
 - npm or yarn package manager
-- SQLite (for local development)
+- Docker and Docker Compose (for running PostgreSQL)

 ## Getting Started